5 Reasons to Keep Up with Immunizations

 It’s Easy to Get on Track, and Stay on Track

-When it comes to important shots for your family, it’s best to follow the immunization schedule your health care provider at Family Health Center at Virginia Parkway gives you.
+When it comes to important shots for your family, it’s best to follow the immunization schedule your health care provider at Family Health Center on Virginia gives you.
 But if you get a little behind, a Family Health Center provider will be happy to provide catch-up doses for you or your loved one as needed.

-Our focus at Family Health Center at Virginia Parkway is to keep you and your family well, regardless of your financial or insurance status.
+Our focus at Family Health Center on Virginia is to keep you and your family well, regardless of your financial or insurance status.
 You and your family members will not be denied important immunizations because you do not have medical insurance.
 If you do not have insurance, learn about our sliding fee scale based on family size and income.